annewoosam/working-data-load-replicated-with-notes/README.md

 After that you can run python3 server.py and launch your browser using localhost:5000.

-Use the inspect element feature and terminal error codes to troubleshoot any additional issues. generally the top and last errors on the web page will direct you where to start troubleshooting.
+Use the inspect element feature and terminal error codes to troubleshoot any additional issues.
+Generally the top and last errors on the web page will direct you where to start troubleshooting.
 You can also highlight the terms and error codes, right click and perform a web search.

 To exit the Flask server use CTRL C if using a universal keyboard.
 Fix your files.
 Reload server.py, reload/empty your browser cache.